 As the birthplace of the National Football League and first professional baseball franchise, it’s clear Ohio has made a significant impact on the history of sports.
 Discover fascinating, rich sports history unlike any before at the Ohio History Connection.
 This state-of-the-art, highly interactive exhibit will focus on stories and experiences hailing from athletes, owners and coaches from multiple sports and across the state.
-From fans to sports buffs, there’s a little something for everyone – record your own victory dance or shoot a basket all at the new Ohio – Champion of Sports exhibit!
+From fans to sports buffs, there’s a little something for everyone – record your own victory dance or shoot a basket all at the Ohio – Champion of Sports exhibit!

 Dazzle your little explorer with the more than 300 interactive exhibits at COSI.
 Themed areas such as Ocean, Space, Progress and the outdoor Big Science Park will provide hours of entertainment.
-Don’t miss the brand-new American Museum of Natural History Dinosaur Gallery and bring history back to life this spring break.
+Don’t miss the American Museum of Natural History Dinosaur Gallery and bring history back to life this spring break.

 The Children’s Museum of Cleveland